reversinglabs/reversinglabs-MicrosoftCopilotForSecurity-content/Plugins/rl-spectra-intelligence/README.md

-# Copilot for Security Plugin: reversinglabs-ticloud
+# Copilot for Security Plugin: reversinglabs-spectra-intelligence

-This plugin enables Copilot for Security users to enrich file hashes with a valid TitaniumCloud account.
+This plugin enables Copilot for Security users to enrich file hashes with a valid Spectra Intelligence account.

 ## APIs used